Why are lower alcohol beer prices the same as full strength beer?

 How your Small Beer is brewed & how it impacts low alcohol beer prices

 Our brewing process is time intensive and when you’re a producer, time really does mean money.
 We long lager our Small Beer (a process named after the German word ‘lager’ meaning ‘to store’), where it’s left to rest in a lagering vessel for a minimum of 6 weeks instead of the industry standard 4-5 days.
-By taking the time to let the yeast and proteins naturally settle out, we don’t have to filter our beer using isinglass (the dried swim bladder of sturgeon and some other fish) in order to achieve a beautifully clean and crisp beer that’s still full of flavour.
+By taking the time to let the yeast and proteins naturally settle out, we don’t have to fine our beer (a process using isinglass, the dried swim bladder of sturgeon and some other fish) in order to achieve a beautifully clean and crisp beer that’s still full of flavour.
 The time that we give our lower alcohol beer contributes to the quality of each drop we produce, so you truly do get what you pay for.

 How your Small Beer is packaged

 Since we first opened our brewery doors, we’ve worked hard to push for the highest standards in every one of our supply chains.
-All of our packaging is 100% recycled and recyclable (apart from our bottles, which are 85% recycled and fully recyclable).
+Wherever possible, all of our packaging is 100% recycled and recyclable.
 However, taking the time and effort to responsibly source these materials does not help to cut costs, as they are still more expensive than buying virgin materials that are dominated by mainstream demand.